coderofsalvation/typeshave.js/README.md

     foo(); # fail please?                 foo(); // fail please?

 > typeshave uses the establish [jsonschema](http://jsonschema.net) validation-format.
-Re-usable in many other areas (database-, restpayload-, form-validation and so on)

-See browser usage below
+Re-usable in many other areas (database-, restpayload-, form-validation and so on).
+For usage in the browser usage below

 ## Ohoh..now what?